cmu-lib/portfolio_workshop/GH_Pages_Materials/GH-Pages-Hands-On.md

 Posts must be saved in the `_posts` folder, and they must always be formatted as `yyyy-mm-dd-title-of-post.md`.
 This is how they show up properly in the feed.
 {: .note}

-You must also set the layout as 'post' and provide the a category in the front matter, the value of which can be whatever you want.
+You must also set the layout as 'post' and provide a category in the front matter, the value of which can be whatever you want.
 Date is also good:
 ```
 ---
 layout: post